The Calicivirus

 Over the next five days we were not allowed to see the cats at all.
 We received daily reports of how they were getting on and all we could do was wait and see how the cats responded to treatment.

-The tests came back and confirmed that it was the Calicivirus.
+The tests came back and confirmed that it was Feline Calici virus.
 Our boys started to slowly improve and eventually were allowed to come home.
-Over the next week and a half the cats had to go back several times, there temperatures hung around but the ulcers slowly went and so they could eat again and the Byron’s lameness slowly went.
+Over the next week and a half the cats had to go back several times, their high temperatures hung around but the ulcers slowly went and so they could eat again and Byron’s lameness slowly went.

 On our final visit to the vets we had a long discussion about the calicivirus.
 We were told that there were many strains of it and that it is constantly changing and mutating meaning that there was no one way to protect our cats from it.